popcorncolonel/TwitchBotDetector/README.md

 * [Python-Twitter](http://code.google.com/p/python-twitter/)

 ###Notes###
-* Some sophisticated detection methods:
+* Some other detection methods:
     * Take into account the average chat viewer ratio **for each game** vs per
       user: maybe a bad idea - skewed by bots if a low number of streamers for a certain game